 And, even though this doesn’t imply that we might see author boxes it does tell us to create a brand around ourselves.

-Tips to improve the authority of your content in 2019:
+Tips to improve the authority of your content:

 - Create in depth resources that target medium (and not very long tail) keywords.